pwdelbloomboard/devopstools/commandline-examples/chown.md

 Usage: chown [OPTION]...
 [OWNER][:[GROUP]] FILE...
   or:  chown [OPTION]... --reference=RFILE FILE...

-Change the owner and/or group of each FILE to OWNER and/or GROUP.
-With --reference, change the owner and group of each FILE to those of RFILE.
+Change the owner and/or group of each FILE to OWNER and/or GROUP With --reference, change the owner and group of each FILE to those of RFILE.

   -c, --changes          like verbose but report only when a change is made